MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/imessage-openattach.md

 The **IMessage::OpenAttach** method opens a message's attachment.

-## Notes to Callers
+## Notes to callers

 To open an attachment, you must have access to its attachment number or **PR_ATTACH_NUM** property.
 Call [IMessage::GetAttachmentTable](imessage-getattachmenttable.md) to retrieve the message's attachment table and locate the row that represents the attachment to be opened.
 See [Opening an Attachment](opening-an-attachment.md) for more information.

 Do not try to open one attachment multiple times; the results are undefined and dependent on the message store provider.

 You can request that the attachment be opened in read/write mode, instead of the default read-only mode.
 However, whether the attachment will actually be opened in read/write mode is up to the message store provider.
-You can either attempt to modify the attachment, preparing to handle possible failure, or check the level of access that was granted by retrieving the attachment's **PR_ACCESS_LEVEL** ( [PidTagAccessLevel](pidtagaccesslevel-canonical-property.md)) property, if it is available.
+You can either attempt to modify the attachment, preparing to handle possible failure, or check the level of access that was granted by retrieving the attachment's **PR_ACCESS_LEVEL** ([PidTagAccessLevel](pidtagaccesslevel-canonical-property.md)) property, if it is available.

 ## MFCMAPI Reference